bADAsteam/US_Cinema/Datastory.md

 As part of the analysis, the number of male and female characters was tracked over time to gain a better understanding of their evolution.
 The goal was to determine if the number of female characters was approaching the number of male characters.

 {% include Charac_decade.html %}
 This preliminary analysis of summaries provides a quick overview of the subject matter.
 The main finding is that the number of female characters is roughly half the number of male characters, and there is not a clear trend over time beyond an overall increase in the number of characters.
 It is worth noting that, while the proportion of female characters increases after the top four characters in a movie, it is still lower than the number of male characters.

 This initial analysis is a necessary first step in gaining a deeper understanding of summaries before moving on to a more complex analysis of the characteristics that define a character.

 ## How are character are linked to ?

+Preliminary exploration of the summaries has simplified the analysis of character.
+The ML algorithm changes all pronouns to the names they are linked to.
+As a result, a NLP was conducted on all summaries to understand how characters are characterized, resulting in a list of adjectives and verbs summarized by a mean score.

+### What caracterize a character ?
 ![image](/output/MF_Adjective_decade.png){:style="display:block; margin-left:auto; margin-right:auto"}
 ![image](/output/MF_Verb_decade.png){:style="display:block; margin-left:auto; margin-right:auto"}